Published on 13-Sep-2022

 • Reviewing safety, environmental, and business-related risks in an economical manner

-• Reducing the likelihood and consequence of failure by allocating inspection resources to equipment carrying high risk
+• Reducing the likelihood and consequence of failure by allocating inspection resources to equipment carrying high-risk

 The major objective of the RBI is to provide the groundwork for managing risks through methods, coverage, and frequency of inspections.
 Since this entire course of inspection works on the basis of risks, hence it could occur from the equipment, operator, or even the environment.
+One big change to this new edition of the publication is the definition of an application boundary: fixed equipment in refining, petrochemical, chemical process plants, and oil and gas production facilities.

 International engineering standards and practices fall under the following codes: